Adaptive Hybrid Caching for Efficient Text-to-Video Diffusion Model Acceleration: Methodology

-We implement different granularity caching methods at each diffusion timestep, and adopt the LPIPS~\cite{LPIPS} metric to calculate the end-to-end similarity with the original video.
+\textbf{Potential of three-level cache integration.} We implement different granularity caching methods at each diffusion timestep, and adopt the LPIPS~\cite{LPIPS} metric to calculate the end-to-end similarity with the original video.
 The smaller the LPIPS value, the higher the similarity.
 As shown in Figure~\ref{fig:three_level_cache_lpips}, the optimal cache granularity varies dynamically across timesteps, suggesting that adaptive cache selection could enhance generation quality.

 In order to better integrate different caching granularities, there are two core issues: (1) When will caching be triggered?
 That is, which timesteps enable caching and which perform full computation?
 (2) Which caching granularity should be selected for a given cache enabled timestep?
 To address the above issues, we propose the context-aware cache triggering strategy and adaptive hybrid cache decision strategy, respectively.
 Integrating these two strategies, we propose the MixCache framework, aiming to achieve video DiT inference acceleration while maintaining a comparable quality of video generation.
 The overall MixCache framework is demonstrated in Figure~\ref{fig:method}.